cyjoo1988/cyjoo1988.github.io/_posts/2020-05-18-how-to-markdown.md

 2.2 Sub-heading
 ---------------
-To mark a sub-heading, use '-'s below the text.
+To mark a sub-heading, use hyphens(-) below the text.

     This is a sub-heading.
     ----------------------